alexeysp11/uptrader-eth-blazor/README.md

 }
 ```

-Paramer `UsePlaceholders` is allows to use [Bootstrap placeholders](https://getbootstrap.com/docs/5.3/components/placeholders/) for displaying data that is not loaded yet.
+Paramer `UsePlaceholders` allows to use [Bootstrap placeholders](https://getbootstrap.com/docs/5.3/components/placeholders/) for displaying data that is not loaded yet.

 4. Running the application

-First of all, you need to start the API server.
-In order to do so, run the following command in CMD:
+First of all, you need to start the API server (run the following command in CMD):

 ```
 runapiserver.cmd
 ```